Bachelor of Science in Criminal Justice

 Blue Coats Scholarship

-The Department of Justice Administration at UofL will be awarding 10 scholarships on March 1, 2014.
-The recipients will be selected from public safety personnel currently employed in the Greater Louisville region or the surrounding 7 counties.
-Practitioners may include police, firefighters, corrections officers and EMS.
-Read more [PDF] ....
+The Department of Criminal Justice at UofL will be awarding 10 scholarships to public safety personnel currently employed in the Greater Louisville region or the surrounding 7 counties.
+Practitioners may include police and firefighters.
+Apply [PDF].

 To graduate with a Bachelor of Science in Criminal Justice (BSCJ), students must complete a minimum of 121 credits.
 Applicants to BSCJ program at UofL typically have an associate degree or equivalent credits already earned from a regionally accredited institution.